[photo of Sun’s rays over the “Hope” stone]

 In the diagram above, Earth’s axis is always pointing towards the North Star, at a 23.5° angle from vertical to the plane of Earth’s orbit.
 This results in two main effects that cause the seasons:

-- number of hours of daylight and
+- variation in number of hours of daylight versus night and

 Example: In the northern hemisphere’s winter,